pancongliang/openshift/installing/any-platform/online/readme.md

   ```
 * Repeat the process for all Control-Plane nodes.

-* Check the group installation progress on the bastion machine:
+* Monitor the bootstrap process:

   ```
   openshift-install --dir ${IGNITION_PATH}/ wait-for bootstrap-complete --log-level=info